 Effects of dart frog venom

-A substance that constantly releases acetylcholine into the neuromuscular plate, producing muscle contraction, which causes death by asphyxiation of the victim, by paralyzing the respiratory muscles, similar to the effects of curare on victims wounded by darts or arrows impregnated with strychnos .
+Dart frog venom contains a substance that constantly releases acetylcholine into the neuromuscular plate, producing muscle contraction, causing death by asphyxiation of the victim by paralyzing the respiratory muscles, similar to the effects of curare on victims wounded by darts or arrows impregnated with strychnos.

 Research indicates that batracotoxin, and other toxic alkaloids such as histrionicotoxin and pomiliotoxin, may be related to the local diet consumed by these frogs, which basically consists of some ants of the family Myrmicinae, or some cockroaches or beetles.

 Apparently, when dart frogs stop consuming them, they gradually lose their toxicity and eventually become harmless.
 This is the case with dart frogs in captivity.